Categories

 The d5 I get: Before there were five-sided d5s, there were 10-sided d5s.
 But for the moment, at least, I can’t think of a situation where I’d need either of the other two — which, now that I’ve typed it, feels like a challenge.

-5 replies on “The pound of Gamescience dice was odder than I thought”
+5 thoughts on “The pound of Gamescience dice was odder than I thought”

 d00-40+10?
 “It’s going to take at least 10 minutes, maybe an hour”? ;-)